Welcome to the third part of my White Orchid BiOrbAir Terrarium Trial.

 This delightful Neofinetia falcata orchid specimen is flowering!
 I feel like I am in heaven as I admire the beauty of this exquisite orchid, and take in the truly delectable fragrance that its inflorescences produce.

 From the early evening onward, this Neofinetia falcata specimen produces a deliciously sweet and alluring fragrance, which has recognisable fragrance characteristics of vanilla, jasmine, coconut, and marshmallow.
-These fragrance characters combine to create a sweet, yet elegant perfume which lingers in the night air.
-As I take in each flowers scent, I am reminded that I don’t take care of any plants which produce flowers with the same perfume as this.
+These fragrance characters combine to create a sweet, yet elegant perfume, which lingers in the night air.
+As I take in each flower’s scent, I am reminded that I don’t take know of any plants whose flowers produce the same perfume as this.
 This Neofinetia falcata specimen’s scent, is delightfully sweet and intoxicating.
 I love it!

 I am so happy to share photographs of this enchanting orchid’s inflorescences with you.
 I hope that you’ll enjoy seeing this beautiful orchid’s exquisitely elegant flowers in the series of photographs I have taken to share with you below.